vamseeachanta/pyproject-starter/docs/AI_CHAT_HISTORY.md

 ## Initial Request

 **Date:** July 4, 2025
-**Request:** Rename py_package to py-package-template in all repo files
+**Request:** Rename py_package to pyproject-starter in all repo files

 ## Context

-Working with a Python package template repository that needed to be renamed from the generic `py_package` to `py-package-template` for better identification and clarity.
+Working with a Python package template repository that needed to be renamed from the generic `py_package` to `pyproject-starter` for better identification and clarity.

 ## Actions Taken